KSFO (560 AM): Early history as KSFO (1935–1955)

 KTAB changed its call signs to KSFO and city of license to San Francisco on May 2, 1935.
 Some early programming on KSFO was rebroadcast from KNX in Los Angeles.
 National programs on KSFO included Alka-Seltzer Newspaper of the Air, Cowboy Church with Stuart Hamblen, and Father Coughlin.
 As early as 1936, KSFO broadcast Stanford University football games.

 On January 1, 1937, KSFO replaced KFRC as San Francisco's CBS Radio affiliate.
 Nearly seven months after the Federal Communications Commission (FCC) granted a construction permit, KSFO began broadcasting at its current power of 5,000 watts from a new 389-foot steel transmitter at Pier 92 and Islais Creek.
 KSFO's studios moved from the Russ Building to the Palace Hotel on August 12, 1938.

 After purchasing a stake in KROW, Lasky resigned from KSFO in 1940 to manage KROW.
 Effective December 31, 1941, KSFO was no longer affiliated with CBS Radio, after the network moved to KQW in San Jose.
 Going forward, KSFO had an independent music and news format.
-Just before the start of World War II, Dumm was tapped by President Franklin D. Roosevelt to use his KSFO facility to launch international shortwave broadcast stations KWID (for Wesley I. Dumm) and KWIX.
-These stations became the forerunners of the Voice of America.
-Facilities for KSFO, KWID, and KWIX were located at San Francisco's Islais Creek where the KSFO transmitter continues to operate today.

 KSFO again moved its studios in August 1943, this time to the Mark Hopkins Hotel, with which The Associated Broadcasters signed a long-term lease in 1942.
 In 1948, KSFO sought a construction permit to exchange frequencies with KQW, which then had a 50,000 watt signal at 740 kHz.
 The construction permit was withdrawn in 1950 after KSFO's new co-owned television station KPIX became a CBS affiliate.
 After nine years at the Hopkins Hotel, in February 1952, KSFO moved to a shared office space with KPIX at 2655 Van Ness.

 On March 6, 1953, Don Sherwood debuted on KSFO as host of the morning show.
 KSFO's licensee was renamed San Francisco Broadcasters on May 25, 1954, in advance of the Dumm–Lasky ownership group selling KPIX to Westinghouse Broadcasting.

+On February 15, 1955, KSFO moved studio quarters to the Fairmont Hotel, on California Street (1955-1983).